TrueUSD Price Hits $1.00 on Top Exchanges (TUSD)

-TrueUSD (CURRENCY:TUSD) traded 0.1% higher against the US dollar during the 1-day period ending at 14:00 PM Eastern on February 27th.
-During the last week, TrueUSD has traded 0% higher against the US dollar.
-One TrueUSD coin can now be purchased for approximately $1.00 or 0.00002611 BTC on exchanges.
-TrueUSD has a market cap of $1.48 billion and approximately $86.50 million worth of TrueUSD was traded on exchanges in the last day.
+TrueUSD (CURRENCY:TUSD) traded 0.1% lower against the dollar during the 1-day period ending at 22:00 PM Eastern on March 5th.
+During the last week, TrueUSD has traded 0% lower against the dollar.
+One TrueUSD coin can now be bought for approximately $1.00 or 0.00002537 BTC on exchanges.
+TrueUSD has a market cap of $1.44 billion and $87.05 million worth of TrueUSD was traded on exchanges in the last day.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.